Roman Sadovsky: Early years

-2012–13 season
+2012–13 season: Junior debut

 Making his Junior Grand Prix debut, Sadovsky won a bronze medal in Lake Placid, New York, and placed tenth in Bled, Slovenia.
 He withdrew from the 2013 Canadian Championships due to a metatarsal fracture in his right foot.

 2013–14 season

 Coached by Tracey Wainman and Grzegorz Filipowski at the York Region Skating Academy in Richmond Hill, Ontario, Sadovsky competed in two events of the 2013 Junior Grand Prix series, placing fourteenth in Riga, Latvia, and eighth in Minsk, Belarus.
 Nationally, he appeared on the senior level, finishing eighth at the 2014 Canadian Championships.
 He was selected for the 2014 World Junior Championships in Sofia, Bulgaria.
 Ranked fourteenth in the short program and twelfth in the free skate, he finished thirteenth overall.

-2014–15 season
+2014–15 season: Junior Grand Prix gold

 Sadovsky's first assignment of the 2014 Junior Grand Prix series was in Ostrava, Czech Republic.
 Ranked first in the short program and third in the free skate, he finished first overall by a margin of 3.39 points over the silver medalist, Alexander Samarin.
 After the event, Sadovsky said his goal was to develop a solid triple Axel.
 He then went on to place fourth at his second JGP event in Dresden, Germany.
 With those results, Sadovsky qualified for the 2014 JGP Final and placed fifth.

 At the 2015 Canadian Championships, Sadovsky placed fourth.
 He ended his season with a fourteenth-place finish at the 2015 World Junior Championships.